borgle/spring-cloud-sample/README.md

 It's easy setup a cloud service if you use spring-cloud.
 This is a simple example, you can create a microservice base on it.

 ## ready
-You need jdk8 or later.
+You need jdk 1.8 or later.

 ## clone
 ```bash